-Most of the borrowing, investing, interest rate and cash management transactions are settled by direct debit authority.
+The majority of borrowing, investing, interest rate and cash management transactions are settled by direct debit authority.

 For electronic payments, batches are set up electronically.
 These batches are checked by the Accounts Team Leader to ensure settlement details are correct.
 Payment details are authorised by two approved signatories as per Council signing registers.